Crime Novel Reading List

 Stellar!
 Rich in betrayal on many levels.
 Assumes a very smart reader.

-Great use of backwards research to forward the story.
+Great use of backward research to forward the story.
+5/5

 - Tourist Season - Carl Hiaasen - 1986